MA in Preservation Studies

-Students in the program learn preservation in the classroom and through hand’s-on preservation planning, historical research, and exploration.
-Preservation is a multi-disciplinary field, and our students study the built environment and cultural landscape through courses taught by leading experts who teach in departments across the University and numerous professionals who do amazing work in regional and national preservation field.
-Class projects, studios, workshops, student research and Capstone projects take advantage of the tremendous scope of preservation activity in the region, from large-scale regional initiatives to grassroots neighborhood efforts in cities and towns, while exploring global comparative perspectives and research opportunities.
+Students in the program learn preservation in the classroom and through hands-on preservation planning, historical research, and exploration.
+Preservation is a multi-disciplinary field, and our students study the built environment, cultural landscape and sustainable heritage management through courses taught by leading experts who teach in departments across the University and numerous professionals who do amazing work in the regional, national and international preservation field.
+Class projects, studios, workshops, student research and Capstone projects take advantage of the tremendous scope of preservation activity in the region and beyond, from large-scale regional initiatives to grassroots neighborhood efforts in cities and towns, while exploring global comparative perspectives and research opportunities.
 Our preservation internships provide experiences of practice in the field and are generally done in the summer before the last semester of class work, or during the last semester.

 Our Program integrates the Preservation Studies Lecture Series and Round Tables, Preservation Field Trips, guest lectures, and site visits during courses, or visits to preservation practices and firms, into the MA experience.
 Drawing upon the traditions of its vibrant preservation locality, Boston University itself has a long history of inventively readapting historic buildings to house its students and faculty; the University was founded in 1869 in two adaptively reused Beacon Hill townhouses adjacent to the Boston Athenaeum and Charles Bulfinch’s Massachusetts State Capitol.
 We have been preserving buildings before it became an academic program.
 The Preservation Studies Program draws inspiration and vitality from the rich context of stewardship and practice in Boston and New England.